A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Background of LoRaWAN

 \section{Background of LoRaWAN}

-This section describes the specification of LoRa technology that influences its capacity to serve high dense networks as massive IoT networks.
-It presents the first step to understand the challenges facing the deployment of LoRa in a massive IoT network.
+This section describes the specification of LoRa technology that influences its capacity to serve highly dense networks as massive IoT networks.
+It presents the first step to understanding the challenges facing the deployment of LoRa in a massive IoT network.

-\subsection{LoRa physical layer}
+\subsection{LoRa Physical Layer}

-LoRa network relies on two key components, LoRa and LoRaWAN, such as LoRa present the physical layer modulation while LoRaWAN the MAC layer protocol.
+The LoRa network relies on two key components, LoRa and LoRaWAN, where LoRa presents the physical layer modulation whereas the LoRaWAN represents the MAC layer protocol.
 Combining these two components results in a low-power and cost-effective wide-area network.
 We discuss the PHY and MAC layer issues separately in the following sections.

-\subsubsection{Propagation models}
+\subsubsection{Propagation Models}

-A network planner's ability to effectively predict LoRa signal behaviour in the target environment is a critical part of efficient network deployment.
-It allows predicting the ED coverage, which helps decide the number of GWs required for a set of EDs.
-Propagation models are the most frequent method for doing so due to their ability on estimating the received signal strength based on the path loss calculation.
+A network planner's ability to effectively predict the LoRa signal behavior in the target environment is a critical part of efficient network deployment.
+It allows predicting the ED coverage to help determine the number of GWs required for a set of EDs.
+Propagation models are the most frequent method due to their ability to estimate the received signal strength based on path-loss calculation.
 Based on the derivation of the resulting path loss, wireless propagation models can be split into three categories: (i) empirical, (ii) deterministic, and (iii) stochastic; more details are provided in \cite{Stusek2020}.
 To date, a variety of propagation models for wireless technologies have been presented, with the majority of them coming from three key sources: (i) standards, (ii) vendors/operators, and (iii) academics.
-Okumura-Hata model \cite{joseph2013urban} is one of the most frequently used propagation models in LoRaWAN.
-In contrast to the Okumura model \cite{singh2012comparison}, which depicts empirical results characterizing the impacts of propagation over a variety of parameters in Tokyo, the Hata model \cite{joseph2013urban} produced mathematical equations that correlate to the Okumuras results for different parameters.
-This helped facilitate the propagation impact analysis using computer simulations, where the path loss is computed depending on characteristics such as frequency range 150-1500 MHz, distance range 1- 20 km, and antenna height.
+The Okumura-Hata model \cite{joseph2013urban} is commonly used as a propagation model in LoRaWAN.
+The Hata model \cite{joseph2013urban} provided mathematical equations that are correlated to the Okumura model for different parameters.
+These models aid in the analysis of propagation impact using computer simulations, where path loss is computed based on characteristics such as the frequency range (150 to 1500 MHz), distance range (1 to 20 km), and antenna height.